signorinacali/NDI-Vape-Calc/INSTRUCTIONS.md

-# Vape Tools E-Liquid Calculator - Instructions
+# NDI Vape Tools E-Liquid Calculator - Instructions

-Welcome to the Vape Tools E-Liquid Calculator!
 This tool helps you calculate the exact amounts of ingredients needed to make your own e-liquid.
 It's designed for precision and ease of use, with support for multiple flavors (including names) and nicotine units (% or mg/ml).

 ## Setup

 1. Download or clone the repository from GitHub.
 2. Ensure the files (`index.html`, `styles.css`, and `script.js`) are in the same folder.
 3. Open `index.html` in a modern web browser (e.g., Chrome, Firefox).
-No internet or installation required—it works offline.
+No internet or installation required (it works offline).

 ## How to Use the Calculator